 Watch a good foul shooter as he approaches the foul line.
 They usually begin the ritual of adjusting the feet and bouncing the ball (nearly always a set number of times).
 As his/her eyes open wide in sighting the basket, the concentration is so intense, there is little wonder that he/she is undisturbed by the crowd or game pressures.

-A lot of things in sport depend on motivation.
-In the career of each basketball player, the motivation of achievements plays a large role.
-Each player possesses the ability to be anxious for bad shooting results and vice versa to rejoice to the achievements.
+A lot of things in sports depend on motivation.
+In the career of each basketball player, the motivation for achievements plays a large role.
+Each player possesses the ability to be anxious about bad shooting results and vice versa to rejoice in the achievements.

 The worst shooters in the world think about making it when they shoot.
 While it is important to be positive when shooting, a player needs to focus on the process and not the outcome.
 Coaches often tell their players, “Be positive and think of making it.”
 In reality, this is the worst thing they can think about.

 At first, will be very hard psychologically.
 You will be upset when it does not turn out.
-But each successful attempt will bring you into extraordinary delight and will motivate to work on itself further!
+But each successful attempt will bring you into extraordinary delight and will motivate you to work on yourself further!

 Many of us witnessed more than once how the athlete started fighting against the fear and very quickly “began to enjoy” and started doing actively what earlier for some reason to do was afraid.

 Coaches often preach “team goals”, but often fail to ever discuss “individual goals.”
 While basketball is a team game, each player needs to have personal goals that will inspire and motivate him.
 There are two types of goals a player must constantly employ to remain focused:

 SHORT-TERM GOALS and LONG-TERM GOALS